IOC looking at postponing Tokyo Olympics in 4 weeks of talks

 Bach has consistently said organizers are fully committed to opening the games on July 24 — despite athlete training, qualifying events and games preparations being disrupted more and more by the virus outbreak causing the COVID-19 disease.

-Criticism of the stance grew in recent days from athletes and by an IOC member last Tuesday, before Bach finally acknowledged an alternative plan was possible.
+Criticism of the stance grew in recent days from Olympic gold medalists and by an IOC member last Tuesday, before Bach finally acknowledged an alternative plan was possible.

 “Of course we are considering different scenarios,” Bach told the New York Times in an interview late Thursday.

 National Olympic committees in Brazil and Slovenia later called for a postponement to 2021.
-Norway’s Olympic body said it did want athletes going to Tokyo until the global health crisis is under control.
+Norway’s Olympic body said it did not want athletes going to Tokyo until the global health crisis is under control.

 The United States governing bodies of swimming and track — two of the three top-tier Summer Games sports — have called on their national Olympic officials to push for a postponement.